Date: Tue, 4 Jul 2006 (delayed)

 still wanted to go, and in fact, I wanted to make this section more relaxing

-and restful, another, vacation from my vacation.
-As seems to happen whenever
+and restful, so to be another vacation from my vacation.
+As seems to happen

-I’m looking forward to such a situation, things seem to get in the way.
-This
+whenever I’m looking forward to such a situation, reality seems to get in the

-time I was slowed considerably by a mild but lingering illness caused by
+way.
+This time I was slowed considerably by a mild, but lingering, illness

-through the hilly region back to Colombo, tough I hoped to head south to see
+to take through the hilly region back to Colombo, though I hoped to head south

 The first couple of days